Social Anxiety Disorder Treatment Center

 Social Anxiety Disorder

 When left untreated, social anxiety disorder can have lasting effects on your ability to function in different social settings.
 Fortunately, there are different evidence-based treatment options that help in managing symptoms.
-These include medication, talk therapy, or a combination approach called holistic therapy, which is often used at treatment centers like URP Behavioral Health.
+These include medication, talk therapy, or a combination approach called holistic therapy, which is often used at social anxiety treatment center URP Behavioral Health.

 Psychotherapy